domaindumper/domain-statistics/_docs/getting-started.md

 ## TLD Price comparison

-We do check all registrars to get cheap price in the market
+We do check all registrars to get the cheapest price in the market

 ### How to use